 Stringmania is an immersive camp for string players who are passionate and curious about traditional and contemporary string music.
 The camp is a forum to explore our identity as multi-cultural Australians, musicians, and string players.
 While the camp revolves around fiddle, cello, double bass, guitar, song and dance, all instruments are welcome.
 If you are not a string player, we recommend you be technically self-sufficient on your instrument to ensure you get the most out of camp.
 Classes are not divided by age, gender or instrumental skill, but rather by your ear learning ability and confidence.
 Instructors rotate between groups so that each class is taught by each tutor.

 These classes are balanced by a variety of electives in rhythm, improvisation, dance and song, thought-provoking panel discussions, slow jams, skill swaps and master classes.
-A nightly slow jam, where the material taught that day is revisited at a slower pace is offered to help consolidate learning, and tutors will be available as much as is practical outside of classes to support individual needs.
-In the evenings, a mixture of programmed concerts and dances balance all night jams, storytelling, relaxing with friends and maybe even sleeping.
-The camp culminates in a celebratory concert where we all take to the stage and share what we've learned and created over the course of the week with friends, family and the local community.
+A nightly slow jam, where the material taught that day is revisited at a slower pace is offered to help consolidate learning, and tutors will be available as much as practicable given the shift to an online event outside of classes to support individual needs.
+In the evenings, a mixture of programmed events balance all night jams, storytelling, relaxing with friends and maybe even sleeping.
+The camp culminates in a celebratory concert where we all take to the stage (and screen!) and share what we've learned and created over the course of the week with each other, friends and family.